| | | Allen J.Galles.

 I dreamed I had a beer with Al,

+just last night.
 He was espousing the merits of

 fine pilsners versus my preference for stouts and ales.